 Over the years, FIFA has undoubtedly established itself as the most popular football game for PCs and consoles.

-If we’re being honest, this has as much to do with the underwhelming progress of E.A’s biggest competitor, eFootball (formerly Pro Evolution Soccer) as it has to do with how good FIFA games actually are.
+If we’re being honest, this has as much to do with the underwhelming progress of EA’s biggest competitor, eFootball (formerly Pro Evolution Soccer), as it has to do with how good FIFA games actually are.

-Still, there is a lot left to be desired when it comes to the gameplay in FIFA.
+Unfortunately, there is a lot left to be desired when it comes to the gameplay in FIFA.
 Complaining about it is a staple of FIFA communities all over the internet, but those complaints are justified in many cases.